github-education-resources/guide/docs/private_repos.md

 ### 1. Request free private repositories

 GitHub is free for open source and paid for private use.
-We're happy to offer free private repositories to teachers using GitHub with students in a classroom setting – just [submit a request][discount].
+We're happy to offer free private repositories to teachers using GitHub with students in a classroom setting – just **[submit a request][discount] for an organization account** upgrade.
 Note these requests take up to a week to process, so please **do this in advance**.

 ### 2. Give access to others